History Along the Maumee: A Driving Tour from Toledo to Grand Rapids

 Places to stop along the way

 Looking for a casual place to dine along the tour?
 My favorites in downtown Toledo include Grumpy's on Huron and Original Sub & Deli on Broadway.
 In Maumee, there's Dale's and the Village Idiot on Conant.
 Want to stop in Grand Rapids?
 I'd suggest LaRoe's Restaurant or Knuckleheads Kafe.
-Swig in Perrysburg and Moe's in Rossford are also top "go-to" choices of mine.
-You can't go wrong at any of these places.
+Swig in Perrysburg and Moe's in Rossford are also top go-to

 Best time of day